andy29485/some_game/ideas.md

 Hell On Earth: The Horse Chronicles (Shortened: HOE: Horse)
 Unemployment of the Gods
 The Apocolyptic Depression
 Revelations Realized: The Horsemen Ride
-Revelations
-godel escher bach

 ### Story
 *"Fuck, I think we're unemployed?!"* - Pestilence of the Four Horsemen of the